idaholab/moose/modules/navier_stokes/doc/content/source/materials/NSFVDispersePhaseDragMaterial.md

 # NSFVDispersePhaseDragMaterial

-This material computes the linear drag coefficient for a disperesed phase based on the particle Reynolds number $Re_d$.
+This material computes the linear drag coefficient for a dispersed phase based on the particle Reynolds number $Re_d$.
 The particle Reynolds number is defined as follows: